Security icons

 What is an email disclaimer?

 An email disclaimer is a text section containing a legal notice or a warning that is added at the end of your email (sometimes as part of your email signature).
-Some common disclaimer types include: GDPR, Confidentiality, Compliance, Virus transmission, Non-binding, Opinion, and Correct recipient.
+Some common disclaimer types include GDPR, Confidentiality, Compliance, Virus transmission, Non-binding, Opinion, and Correct recipient.

 What should an email disclaimer include?